OpenCSGs/csghub-sdk/README.md

 ## Roadmap

-1. Dataset Download
+1. Download repo file by CLI
 2. Interacting with CSGHub via command-line tools
 3. Management operations such as creation and modification of CSGHub repositories
 4. Model deployment locally or online
 5. Model fine-tuning locally or online
-6. Publishing the model to a remote hosting repository
+6. Quick upload large folder to CSGHub